ase2sprkkr/ase2sprkkr/README.md

 ### Requirements

--   Python \>= 3.7
+-   Python \>= 3.8
 -   SPR-KKR (not checked by the installer)
--   Python packages: see the the setup.cfg
+-   Python packages: see the the pypoject.toml file
 -   Git (to obtain the sources)

 ### Obtaining the package using GIT